QuantumChemist/open-maind/README.md

 coming soon:
  # Open mAInd

- a TS based Discord chatbot to test AI SDK
+ a TS based Discord chatbot to test the Vercel AI SDK